-- e.
+- The Judicial Committee will conduct an investigation of the allegations brought against a student.
+The investigation will include the following steps: - a.
+Confirm the name of the student in question. - b.
+Gather all material facts. - c.
+Determine alleged infraction as stated in the Community Life Statement or other published institutional code of conduct. - d.
+If necessary, take any appropriate actions including government and/or law enforcement agencies. - e.
 Seek legal counsel as deemed appropriate. - f.
 Keep thorough and complete documentation of investigative process. - 2.
-The Chair of the Guidance Committee will notify the student in writing of the following: - a.
+The Judicial Committee will notify the student in writing of the following: - a.
 A statement of alleged charges against him/her - b.
-The specific Seminary policy or code of conduct which allegedly has been violated - c.
+The specific seminary policy or code of conduct which allegedly has been violated - c.
 The purported facts/information supporting the allegation - d.
 The establishment of an informal hearing - 3.
-The Pastoral Guidance Committee will conduct an informal hearing with the student, using the following guidelines: - a.
+The Judicial Committee will conduct an informal hearing with the student, using the following guidelines: - a.
 The student will be informed of the date, time, and location of the hearing, in writing, either by personal delivery or certified mail, at least five business days in advance.
 This information will also be provided to the person(s) who brought forth the alleged charges in case he/she desires to be present in the hearing, be required or be invited to be present in the hearing. - b.
-The entire case file and the names of any prospective witnesses will be available for inspection by the accused student during normal business hours in the Student life Services/Dean of Students office where non-academic student files are maintained. - c.
+The entire case file and the names of any prospective witnesses will be available for inspection by the accused student during normal business hours in the Registrar's office where non-academic student files are maintained. - c.
 The accused student may choose to be assisted by a family member or other individual.
 Those assisting the accused student will be given reasonable time to ask relevant questions of any individual appearing at the hearing, as well as to present relevant information.
 The student may also be accompanied by legal counsel, although the role of counsel will be limited to providing legal advice to the respective student.
 It will be done in a quiet manner that is not disruptive to the proceedings.
-A reasonable effort will be made to accommodate the schedule of any representative or advisor allowed to assist the student. - d.
-The accuser, if present in the hearing, may also be assisted by an advisor of his/her choosing. - e.
+A reasonable effort will be made to accommodate the schedule of any representative or advisor allowed to assist the student.

+- The accuser, if present in the hearing, may also be assisted by an advisor of his/her choosing. - e.
 The accused student will be expected to respond to questions asked by the Committee.
-Students who refuse to answer on grounds of the Fifth Amendment privilege may be informed that the Committee could draw a negative inference from his/her refusal, which might result in his/her dismissal from the Seminary, in accordance with these standards and procedures. - f.
+Students who refuse to answer on grounds of the Fifth Amendment privilege may be informed that the Committee could draw a negative inference from his/her refusal, which might result in his/her dismissal from the seminary, in accordance with these standards and procedures. - f.
 The informal hearing may be conducted in the absence of the accused student who fails to appear, following proper notification of the hearing date, time and location. - g.
-The hearing shall be tape-recorded by the Committee.
-The tape(s) shall be kept with the pertinent case file for as long as the case file is maintained by the Seminary.
-(A copy of the tape will be made and kept in the Dean of Students office.) - 4.
-Immediately following the informal hearing, the Committee will meet for deliberations and render a written decision to the student within five business days after the completion of the informal hearing, except in the case of sexual assault, in which case the accused and the accuser will be notified within one business day.
+The hearing may be tape-recorded by the Committee.
+If tape recorded, the tape(s) shall be kept with the pertinent case file for as long as the case file is maintained by the Seminary. - 4.
+Immediately following the informal hearing, the Committee will meet for deliberations and render a written decision to the student within five business days after the completion of the informal hearing, except in the case of sexual assault, in which case the accused and the accuser will be notified within one business day. - 5.
+The Committee has the authority to render any one of the following decisions/sanctions: